danutama/danutama/README.md

 ### Hi there 👋

-I am Danu Pratama, a junior web developer based in Jakarta, Indonesia.
-I'm interested in programming and have been learning it since 2021, particularly in the field of web development.
-I am always eager to expand my knowledge and skills.
+I'm Danu Pratama, a trainee web developer based in Jakarta, Indonesia, with a passion for programming.
+Since 2021, I've been immersed in the world of web development, constantly expanding my knowledge and skills in this field.
+I'm always eager to learn and grow.

 🚀 I am looking forward to collaborating on amazing projects in the future and being a part of an incredible team.